Shronell: Geography

+The area contains pasture land that is used primarily for dairy farming.
+The Galtee Mountains are visible from most of the area.
+The townland is in the ecclesiastical parish of Lattin/Cullen and the school's Gaelic Athletic Association and religious affiliations are concentrated in Lattin.

 History

-Joseph Damer, (1630–1720), an officer in Oliver Cromwell's New Model Army was granted lands in Shronell in 1662.
+Joseph Damer (1630–1720), an officer in Oliver Cromwell's New Model Army, was granted lands in Shronell in 1662.

 There were concerted efforts made by the Damer family to introduce Protestant workers from the northern counties, and by 1766 there were eighty-two Protestant families in Shronell.

 In 1837, the parish, (sometimes spelled Shronehill) in the barony of Clanwilliam, contained a total of 1006 inhabitants and encompassed the townlands of Ballinglanna, Ballycohy, Ballyconry, Barronstown (Ormond), Shronell Beg and Shronell More.
 It consisted of 2,747 statute acres (1,113 hectares), some of which was cultivated but mostly in pasture.
-'Ballinard' was the residence of W. Chadwick..
-Other notable residents were Clement Sadler, 'Damerville', Austin Cooper 'Chadwickand' and Rev. M. Clarkethe of the glebe house.
-The Protestant Parish was in the diocese of Cashel.
+'Ballinard' was the residence of W. Chadwick.
+Other notable residents in the 1830s included Clement Sadler of 'Damerville', Austin Cooper of 'Chadwickand' and Rev. M. Clarkethe of the glebe house.
+The Church of Ireland (Protestant) parish was in the diocese of Cashel.